uOttawaSEGA2022/project-group-1/Project/Design and Docs/classes_explanation.md

 Responsablities:
 - Display the Cook's full name and average rating
 - Allow the cook to see their meals list
+- Allow the cook to see their impending purchase requests
 - Allow the cook to update their description
 - Allow the user to log off, sending them back to LoginActivity